Von Hippel Lindau and the VHL gene

 Von Hippel Lindau syndrome affects around 1 in 36,000 people.
 It is caused by a mutation in the VHL gene.

 The VHL gene is involved in cell growth.
 Inherited mutations in the VHL gene result in cysts and tumours made up of blood vessels, called haemangioblastomas.
-It is also associated with a rare tumour involving the adrenal gland, called a pheochromocytoma, that can secrete adrenalin and other hormones.
+It is also associated with a rare tumour involving the adrenal gland, called a pheochromocytoma.
+Pheochromocytoma can secrete adrenalin and other hormones.
 Knowing that you have VHL is important as it allows screening to prevent the growths and cysts from causing damage or becoming cancerous.
-Screening needs to start at a young age as problems usually arise before age 30 but can occur at any age.
+Screening needs to start at a young age.

 Here are some of the common features of Von Hippel Lindau syndrome and what to do about it